Apply to GPN!

 Deadline for applications is December 15, 2023.

-Our interview weekend for invited applicants starts February 25th with formal community recruitment events on February 28th-March 1st, 2022.
+Our interview weekend for invited applicants starts February 26th with formal community recruitment events on February 26th-28th, 2023.

 We are the Graduate Program for Neuroscience that is University-wide and offers an interdisciplinary “core” curriculum covering all areas of modern neuroscience with an elective pathway of emphasis in multiple areas including molecular and cellular, systems, and cognitive and behavioral neuroscience.
 Students have access to elective curriculum from all across the University and access to all BU neuroscientists for their thesis research experiences.